lockevod/Karoo-KActions/README.md

 2. Share the file with the Hammerhead Companion app.
 3. Install the app through Hammerhead Companion.

-## Supported Messaging Providers
+## Notifications Configuration

+KActions can send automatic messages when you start/stop your ride.
+You need to configure basic information in Conf.
+Tab:

+1. **Configure notification options**:
+   - Enable or disable notifications for different events: start, end of the ride.
+   - You've configure this for notifications and webhooks separately.

+2. **Configure phone number**:
+   - Add one phone numbers that will receive notifications.
+   - Number should be entered with E164 format (with the '+' sign and with the country code example: +34675123123).

+3. **Customize messages**:
+   - Personalize messages for each type of event.

+4. **Live Track Karoo**:
+   - Fill Live Track Karoo key.
+If you fill this, you will receive the link with your tracking info you neeed to fill only the key.
+For example: https://dashboard.hammerhead.io/live/3738Ag, please fill only 3738Ag

+5. **During your ride**:
+   - Once configured, KActions will automatically send messages/execute webhook when you start or end a ride on your Karoo.
+   - You don't need to interact with the app during the ride; everything works in the background.

+Webhook has can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
+This button has a security measure, you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)

-KActions supports several providers to send notifications:
+KActions supports several providers to send notifications, you need to configure before use the app:

 ### WhatsApp (CallMeBot) Prefered option (easy)

 1. **Get your CallMeBot API Key**:
    - Visit [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) and follow the instructions.
-   - CallMeBot is free and you don't need to link your number (only has to send a message and you'll have the key code) but you can only use with one number, then you can generate the key from the destination number (where you want to receive notifications).
+   - CallMeBot is free and you don't need to link your number (only has to send a message and you'll have the key code) but you can only use with one number, then you've to generate the key from the destination number (where you want to receive notifications).
+   - If you want you can app the Callmebot number in your contacts with a more friendly name.
+Please, you can do this steps in receiver mobile not in yours.

 2. **Configure KActions**:
    - Open KActions on your Karoo.
    - Select "WhatsApp (CallMeBot)" as the provider.
    - Enter your CallMeBot API Key.
+   - Test CallMeBot configuration with Test Button.

 ### SMS (TextBelt).
 Second preferred option

 1. **About TextBelt**: